cfengine/documentation/reference/promise-types/processes.markdown

 that start processes).

 Executions are about jobs, services, scripts etc. They are properties of an executable file.
-The referring \`promiser' is a file object.
+The referring 'promiser' is a file object.
 On the other hand a process is a property of a "process identifier" which is a kernel instantiation, a quite different object altogether.
 For example: